 Day 1 Ancient Rome Colosseum and Ancient Sites

-Start your time in Rome with a visit to the Eternal City’s most iconic ancient sites – The Colosseum, The Roman Forum, and Palatine Hill.
+The first day of your 3 day Rome itinerary begins with a visit to the Eternal City’s most iconic ancient sites – The Colosseum, The Roman Forum, and Palatine Hill.

 Three of the oldest and most important historical sites in Rome are located in the same area, and all three are accessed with one ticket.

-Allow around 3–4 hours to visit the ancient sites including the Colosseum
+Tip: Allow around 3–4 hours to visit the ancient sites, including the Colosseum

 The Colosseum